seamapper/SAT_Planner/README.md

 5. Edit by clicking "Edit Line Planning" and dragging waypoints
 6. View elevation profile and statistics
 7. Export the line plan

+### Map Overlays

+1. **Imagery Basemap**: Check the "Imagery Basemap" checkbox to overlay satellite imagery
+   - Adjust opacity using the slider (0-100%)
+   - The basemap updates automatically as you pan and zoom

+2. **NOAA ENC Charts**: Check the "NOAA ENC Charts" checkbox to overlay navigational charts
+   - Adjust opacity using the slider (0-100%)
+   - Charts are requested with equal cell size and properly reprojected for display
+   - Charts update automatically as you pan and zoom

 ## Configuration